wes-spinks/NC-DMV-Scraper/README.md

 https://github.com/mozilla/geckodriver/releases

+Then, download the code for this by clicking the green code button in the top right, and clicking download zip.
+Open that zip up, and extract it somewhere.

 Then, you need to get the file path for the geckodriver you downloaded, and put it in scrapedmv.py like this:

 ```python